kingzamzon/docs/docs/sdk/migrations/datil.md

 The only code changes required to make use of the new Datil networks are as follows:

 - Upgrade the Lit packages to the latest version that supports Datil
+  - `6.1.0` is the minimum version of the packages that supports `datil-dev`
 - Specify the Datil network when instantiating Lit node clients from the SDK

 Making these changes shouldn't cause your existing implementations to break, assuming you've handled migration of PKPs and encrypted data as mentioned above.